Tennis-French Open roundup from day 11

-June 7 Here is a roundup of day 11 at the French Open on Wednesday.
+June 7 (Reuters) - Here is a roundup of day 11 at the French Open on Wednesday.

 QUOTE OF THE DAY: "It's a joke, how tough it is to win a slam.
 Obviously now I beat Novak, but on Friday it is Nadal -- the toughest opponent ever here in Roland Garros." - Austria's Dominic Thiem, who is chasing his first grand slam, said after defeating Novak Djokovic in straight sets to reach the last four.
 He will face nine-times winner Rafael Nadal in the semi-final.